Learnware-LAMDA/Learnware/docs/workflow/identify.rst

 To search for learnwares that fit your task purpose, the user should first provide a semantic specification ``user_semantic`` that describes the characteristics of your task.
-The Learnware Market will perform a first-stage search based on ``user_semantic``, identifying potentially helpful leranwares whose models solve tasks similar to your requirements.
+The Learnware Market will perform a first-stage search based on ``user_semantic``, identifying potentially helpful leaarnwares whose models solve tasks similar to your requirements.

 .. code-block:: python